Sex toy: Ancient Greece

 Greek dildos were often made out of leather stuffed with wool in order to give it varying degrees of thickness and firmness.
 They were often lubricated with olive oil, and used for sexual practice and other activities.
-The Greeks were also one of the first groups to use the term “toy” in reference to a dildo.
+The Greeks were also one of the first groups to use the term "toy" in reference to a dildo.
 Dildos may be seen in some examples of ancient Greek vase art.
 Some pieces show their use in group sex or in solitary female masturbation.
 One vessel, of about the sixth century BCE, depicts a scene in which a woman bends over to perform oral sex on a man, while another man is about to thrust a dildo into her anus.

 Page DuBois, a classicist and feminist theorist, suggests that dildos were present in Greek art because the ancient Greek male imagination found it difficult to conceive of sex taking place without penetration.
 Therefore, female masturbation or sex between women required an artificial phallus to be used.

+Vibrators

+Electromechanical vibrators were first invented by Joseph Mortimer Granville in the late 1880s.
+Its intended use was to treat muscle pains in men, not a sexual device.

+Several theories have been proposed to explain how the technology grew to also have sexual uses.
+Rachel Maines' claims in The Technology of Orgasm about physicians using vibrators to cure hysteria through inducing an orgasm (referred to at the time as a 'paroxysm') have been widely cited in academic documents and the media as the origins of vibrators' sexual origins.
+However, these claims lack valid evidence.

+Hallie Lieberman's more plausible historical account is that American vibrator companies started targeting household appliance and electrotherapeutic device markets in the early 1900s.
+It was advertised overtly as a tool to relax, assist with labor in the home, and a general medical cure-all, but coded language and imagery hinted at its potential sexual uses as well.

+In the late 1960s, sex-positive second-wave feminist Betty Dodson organized group mastrubation workshops in New York City, encouraging women to become more independent sexually.
+In these sessions, Dodson encouraged the use of the Hitachi Magic Wand, a wand vibrator intended for muscle pain relief.
+Inspired by her workshops, Dell Williams launched “Eve’s Garden” in the same city, which marked history as the first feminist sex toy shop in the US.

+This movement culturally rebranded the product as a sex toy, although Hitachi would not market it for its sexual uses.
+Although Hitachi briefly ceased manufacturing of the product in 2013 due to concerns of being associated to a popular sex toy, they later decided to continue manufacturing it under as the "Original Magic Wand" under the sex toy distribution company Vibratex.

 In literature

-Dildoes are mentioned several times in Aristophanes' comedy of 411 BCE, Lysistrata.
+Dildos are mentioned several times in Aristophanes' comedy of 411 BCE, Lysistrata.